bytedeco/javacv/README.txt

 =JavaCV=

 ==Introduction==
 JavaCV first provides wrappers to commonly used libraries by researchers in the field of computer vision: OpenCV, ARToolKitPlus, libdc1394 2.x, PGR FlyCapture, and FFmpeg.
+The following classes, found under the `com.googlecode.javacv.jna` package namespace, expose their complete APIs: `cxcore`, `cv`, `highgui`, `cvaux`, `ARToolKitPlus`, `dc1394`, `PGRFlyCapture`, `avutil`, `avcodec`, `avformat`, `avdevice`, `avfilter`, `postprocess`, and `swscale`, respectively.
 Moreover, utility classes make it easy to use their functionality on the Java platform.

 JavaCV also comes with hardware accelerated full-screen image display (`CanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `GNImageAligner`, `ProjectiveTransformer`, `ProjectiveGainBiasTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), as well as miscellaneous functionality in the `JavaCV` class.

-To learn how to use the API, since documentation currently lacks, please refer to the Quick Start section below as well as the source code of ProCamCalib and ProCamTracker.
+To learn how to use the API, since documentation currently lacks, please refer to the [#Quick_Start_for_OpenCV] section below as well as the source code of [http://code.google.com/p/javacv/source/browse/trunk/procamcalib/ ProCamCalib] and [http://code.google.com/p/javacv/source/browse/trunk/procamtracker/ ProCamTracker].

 I will continue as I go to add all code that I am developing for my doctoral research.